UWNETLAB/metaknowledge/_posts/docs/2016-01-06-RecordCollection.md

  The extension to search for when reading a directory for files. _extension_ is the suffix searched for when a directory is read for files, by default it is empty so all files are read.

+_cached_ : `optional [bool]`

+ Default `False`, if `True` and the _inCollection_ is a directory (a string giving the path to a directory) then the initialized `RecordCollection` will be saved in the directory as a Python pickle with the suffix `'.mkDirCache'`.
+Then if the `RecordCollection` is initialized a second time it will be recovered from the file, which is much faster than reprising every file in the directory.

+ _metaknowledge_ saves the names of the parsed files as well as their last modification times and will check these when recreating the `RecordCollection`, so modifying existing files or adding new ones will result in the entire directory being reanalyzed and a new cache file being created.
+The extension given to **__init__**() is taken into account as well and each suffix is given its own cache.

+ **Note** The pickle allows for arbitrary python code exicution so only use caches that you trust.

 The RecordCollection class has the following methods: